15 Respiratory Diseases

 MERS-CoV can lead to respiratory or kidney failure and is sometimes fatal.
 People are most at risk of serious illness if they are older adults or have a weakened immune system or a chronic disease, such as diabetes or lung disease.

-Most people infected with the virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
+Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
+It’s important to remember that most people infected with the virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
+This knowledge can provide reassurance and alleviate some of the anxiety surrounding the virus.
 However, some will become seriously ill and require medical attention.

 Older people and those with underlying medical conditions like cardiovascular disease, diabetes, chronic respiratory disease, or cancer are more likely to develop severe illnesses.
 However, anyone can get sick with COVID-19 and become seriously ill or die at any age.